damurka/khisr/cran-comments.md

 ## Patch Resubmission

-This patch release (v1.0.4) addresses issues identified in the **r-oldrel-macos-arm64**and **r-oldrel-macos-x86_64** flavours.
-In the previous version (v1.0.3), these flavours are evaluating code in `khisr.Rmd` vignette pages without a decryption key.
-To address this, an `eval` condition has been placed on each code block to explicitly enforce the requirement for a decryption key.
+This patch release (v1.0.5) addresses issues identified.
+The API url used in tests has changed causing the error during tests.

 ## R CMD check results